“From your pool, you often see elephants wander by,” says Garryd, the manager of Ngoma Safari Lodge.

 Location, location, location:

-One reason our Ngoma Safari Lodge review is so positive is because the lodge is located just outside Chobe National Park’s less-visited West Gate.
-Most visitors to the park enter through the East Gate, almost 30 miles away, and stay in that area for their game drives.
-This means you don’t see many other vehicles on your game drives when staying at the lodge – so it feels more wild.
+One reason our review is so positive is because Ngoma is located just outside Chobe National Park’s less-visited West Gate.
+Most Chobe lodges are located near the East Gate almost 30 miles away, and most visitors to the park enter through this gate and stay in that area for their game drives.
+This means you don’t see many other vehicles on your game drives when staying at Ngoma Safari Lodge – so it feels more wild.

 Easy to get to:

 About an hour’s drive from Kasane, Botswana, Ngoma Safari Lodge is easy to get to from Victoria Falls, another popular stop on Africa’s southern safari circuit.
 If you stay at the lodge’s sister hotels in Vic Falls – the Victoria Falls Safari Club (where we also stayed) or Victoria Falls Safari Lodge – convenient transfers can be arranged between the two properties.

 Rates and booking information:

 All photos are © Janice and George Mucalov, SandInMySuitcase (except lead image and where noted)

 This is a good pin :-).

 We stayed at Ngoma Safari Lodge as media guests.
 But as professional travel writers who adhere to professional codes of ethics, we always keep the right to write what we like.

 We’re Janice and George Mucalov, professional award-winning travel writers, sharing tales of luxury travel with a twist of adventure.